 Dedication of Holy Trinity at Caen

-William and Matilda were at the dedication of Matilda's church, the Holy Trinity at Caen.
+William the Conqueror and Matilda attended the dedication of Matilda's church, the Holy Trinity at Caen.
 To show their devotion they gave their daughter Cecilia to the church to be raised as a nun.

 William's Invasion fleet gather in the estuary of the River Dives

-William the Conqueror prepared to invade England.
+William the Conqueror made preparations to invade England.
 His invasion fleet gathered in the estuary of the River Dives and other ports in Normandy.

 Harold prepares for William's invasion

-Harold, King of England, gathered an army and waited on the south coast of England to defend the country against an William's invasion.
+King Harold gathered an army and waited on the south coast of England to defend the country against William's invasion.

 William the Conqueror's invasion fleet arrived at St-Valery-Sur-Somme further up the Normandy coast.
-William either decided to move the fleet to the inlet or the fleet was forced to take shelter there when it attempted to cross the Channel and was hit by a storm.
+William had either decided to move the fleet to the inlet or the fleet was forced to take shelter there after being hit by a storm.
 William's fleet remained there waiting for winds blowing in the right direction to take them to England.

 Battle of Gate Fulford

-Harold Hardrada's forces invaded and started ravaging the countryside as they made their way to York.
+Harold Hardrada's forces invaded England and started ravaging the countryside as they made their way to York.
 English forces led by Earl Edwin and Earl Morcar battled with Harold Hardrada at Gate Fulford, but the English were severely beaten.
-Following this defeat Harold, King of England, was forced to march his army away from the south coast where they were preparing to defend against William the Conqueror's invasion to deal with the invasion in the north.
+Following this defeat King Harold was forced to march his army away from the south coast where they were preparing to defend against William the Conqueror's invasion to deal with the invasion in the north.

 Stamford Bridge Battle

-King Harold II defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
-This stretched his forces to the limit as they quickly had to march south to defend against William of Normandy's invasion at Hastings.
+King Harold defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
+This stretched his forces to the limit as they quickly had to march south to defend against William the Conqueror's invasion from Normandy.

 William lands at Pevensey

-After dawn the main part of William's fleet landed on the English coast at Pevensey while some split from the main group and landed at Romney.
+Just after dawn the main part of William's fleet landed on the English coast at Pevensey while some split from the main group and came ashore at Romney.